Let’s layer on some fresh new color

 But before you get started, make sure you choose one of the best paint primers for your project.

-You’ll usually paint two coats on interior walls, but how many coats of paint you’ll need will vary depending on how porous or textured the wall is, and if it’s been painted before.
+Most interior walls need two, but how many coats of paint you’ll need depends on how porous or textured the wall is and if it’s been painted before.
 Here are helpful guidelines for how many coats of paint you should apply to your interior walls.

 You might think that one coat of thicker paint is equal to two coats, but it’s not.
 A thick coat will take a few days to dry completely, and you’ll end up with sagging or cracking paint.
 Instead, a couple of quick, uniform coats will give you even, consistent results.
 If you want to go the DIY route, you can paint walls, ceilings, and trim in a room over the course of a weekend or two.